Dynamical Decoupling in Optical Fibers: Preserving Polarization Qubits from Birefringent Dephasing: Suppressing Birefringent Dephasing with CPMG sequence

-In order to preserve the input polarization qubits in polarization maintaining optical fiber, we implement the CPMG sequence by spatially separated half-wave plates along the fiber.
-The multi-pulse CPMG sequence is defined by $x_{k}=\frac{(k-\frac{1}{2})}{N}$~\cite{CPMG,Cywinski} where we take the number of waveplates in one cycle $N=4$ obbserving that with such sequence the input state remains very well-preserved after propagation through any given length of the fiber.
+In order to preserve the input polarization qubits in polarization maintaining optical fiber, we simulate the CPMG sequence by placing spatially separated half-wave plates along the fiber.
+Each waveplate effects a $\pi$ rotation in the qubit state, equivalent to the $\pi$ pulses in typical DD schemes.
+The multi-pulse CPMG sequence is defined by $x_{k}=L \frac{(k-\frac{1}{2})}{M}$~\cite{CPMG,Cywinski} where the first and the last free propagation periods are half the inter-waveplate separation, effectively refocusing the Bloch vector at the conclusion of the sequence.
+We take the number of waveplates in one cycle, $M$, to be two.
+With such sequence the input state remains very well-preserved after propagation through any given length of the fiber.

-Each cycle of the four pulse CPMG is implemented in the following steps (as shown in Fig.~\ref{Fig1}): single photon qubit polarized in the $+45^{\circ}$ or $-45^{\circ}$ state is fed into the channel we modelled above; allow the input qubits to propagate through a segment of the fiber for a length of $L_{\tau}$; implement the first $\pi$-pulse of the CPMG sequence with half-wave plates in the diagonal basis; allow a free propagation as before but this time for the length 2$L_{\tau}$; second and third $\pi$-pulses are then implemented by the same type of waveplates each followed by free propagation of length $2L_{\tau}$; finally, the fourth pulse is implemented followed by a free propagation of length $L_{\tau}$.
+Each cycle of the two-pulse CPMG is implemented in the following steps (as shown in Fig.~\ref{Fig1}): \begin{enumerate} \item Feed a single photon qubit polarized in the $+45^{\circ}$ or $-45^{\circ}$ state into the channel we modeled above. \item Allow the input qubits to propagate through a segment of the fiber for a length of $L_{\tau}$. \item Implement the first $\pi$-pulse of the CPMG sequence with half-wave plates in the diagonal basis. \item Allow a free propagation as before but this time for the length 2$L_{\tau}$. \item Finally, the second pulse is implemented with a half-wave plate followed by a free propagation of length $L_{\tau}$. \end{enumerate}